 If you have been diagnosed with a brain tumour, it can be a scary time.
 You will be given lots of information by the doctors about various treatment options, which can be confusing and difficult to comprehend when you are in a state of shock.

-This will help you understand the reasons behind each type of treatment, how they work, the procedures i.e. what to expect, and possible side-effects, both short-term and long-term.
-This will help you to decide what questions to ask your health team and help you make informed decisions about your brain tumour treatment.
+Use the information here to learn more about the various brain tumour treatments available.
+The pages explain the different type of treatment, how they work, the procedures and what to expect, and possible side-effects, both short-term and long-term.
+They are designed to help you to decide what questions to ask your health team and help you make informed decisions about your brain tumour treatment.

-A chemotherapy drug used to treat high grade gliomas - how it’s taken and its side-effects.
+A chemotherapy drug used to treat high grade gliomas - discover how it’s taken and its side-effects.

-A drug, which is not licensed for use in the UK for the treatment of brain tumours, that is currently under debate.
+Read more about this drug, which is not licensed for use in the UK for the treatment of brain tumours.